-Recent months have seen people rushing to take advantage of competitive savings rates before they disappear, amid expectations that the Bank of England will reduce the base rate further in 2025.
+Recent months have seen people rushing to take advantage of competitive savings rates, which have ticked up recently amid expectations that the Bank of England will raise the base rate in 2026.

 But a bigger savings pot means that you may push past your tax-free allowances, leaving you with a surprise tax bill.